debops/debops/docs/ansible/roles/debops.golang/introduction.rst

 Introduction
 ============

-.. include:: includes/all.rst

 The ``debops.golang`` role can be used to setup a Go environment using Debian/Ubuntu packages.
-It uses debops.apt_preferences_ role to automatically install backported Go packages on older OS releases.
+It uses :ref:`debops.apt_preferences` role to automatically install backported Go packages on older OS releases.